SwitWu/SwitWu.github.io/_posts/2024-01-06-expandafter.md

 then the following rules describe the execution of `\expandafter`:

-1. {% include token.html content="e" %} , the token immediately following `\expandafter`, is saved without expansion.
+1. {% include token.html content="e" %}, the token immediately following `\expandafter`, is saved without expansion.
-2. Now {% include token.html content="1" %}, which is token after the saved {% include token.html content="e" %}, is analyzed.
+2. Now {% include token.html content="1" %}, which is the token after the saved {% include token.html content="e" %}, is analyzed.
 The following cases can be distinguished:
     + {% include token.html content="1" %} is a *macro*: The macro {% include token.html content="1" %} will be expanded.
 In other words, the macro and its arguments, if any, will be replaced by the replacement text.
 After this $\TeX$ will **not** look at the first token of this new replacement text to expand it again or execute it.
 See 3 instead!
 Examples 1--6 and others below fall into this category.
     + {% include token.html content="1" %} is *primitive*: Here is what we can say about this case: Normally a primitive can not be expanded so the `\expandafter` has no effect; see Example 7.
 But there are exceptions:
         1. {% include token.html content="1" %} is another `\expandafter`: See the section on "Multiple `\expandafter`s" later in this article, and also look at Example 9.